 CIO states that 40% of respondents to a recent survey said they spend at least a quarter of their workweek on manual, repetitive tasks.
 Keeping that in mind, the potential of automation to free up employee time is clear.

 By improving day-to-day business workflows with automation, teams become more productive, working smarter not harder.
 As automation technology grows so does the creation of new products, jobs and roles.
 Workers are not being replaced, rather they are being displaced, opening up their schedules and capacity.

 With more team capacity comes the opportunity for collaboration on high-value work like problem-solving, developing new ideas and thinking strategically.
 Here, automation helps businesses by freeing up employee time to focus on moving into the future, increasing revenue and staying ahead of the competition.

-Benefits of business automation process will continue to significantly impact the workforce and the workplace over the coming years.
-By choosing to embrace the change, your business can improve employee satisfaction as well as the efficiency and productivity of your teams.
+These three benefits of automation in the workplace will continue to have a significant impact on employee experience in the coming years.
+By choosing to embrace change, your business can improve employee satisfaction, as well as the efficiency and productivity of your teams.